Timeline of the COVID-19 pandemic in South Africa: December 2021

 On 8 December, the National Institute for Communicable Diseases (NICD) reported nearly 20,000 new COVID-19 cases - a record since the Omicron variant was detected.
 It was not immediately clear how many of the infections were caused by Omicron.

 On 12 December, President Ramaphosa tested positive for COVID-19.

 On 30 December, government lifted more lockdown restrictions including curfew.

 Modelling by WHO's Regional Office for Africa suggests that due to under-reporting, the true cumulative number of infections by the end of 2021 was around 30 million while the true number of COVID-19 deaths was around 92 thousand.

 January 2022

 On the 31st, the adjusted alert level 1 was changed by not requiring isolation for those who tested positive but have no symptoms.
 Those who tested positive but had symptoms, had to isolate for only 7 days (instead of the previous 10 days).
 Contacts did not have to isolate unless they developed symptoms.
 Primary, secondary, and special schools returned to daily attendance; and the requirement of social distancing of 1 meter in schools, was removed.

 April 2022

 On midnight 4 April 2022, the National State of Disaster was ended although some transitional provisions remained in place for a period of 30 days.

-Fifth wave: May 2022 – present
+Fifth wave: May 2022 – July 2022

 May 2022

 In May 2022, the country entered a fifth wave.
 Samples taken between May and October showed that the rapidly spreading BA.5.2.1.7 variant was present in South Africa.